 If you would like to learn the ins and outs of being successful with Pinterest – getting people to actually visit your pages and not just pin your images, read on.

-First off NEVER EVER EVER spam on Pinterest.
-Sorry for yelling, but it is very important.
-You not only hurt yourself, but all of us who are working to make an honest living.
+First off never spam on Pinterest.
+This is very important.
+You not only hurt yourself but all of us who are working to make an honest living.
 At one point in time, it was a big enough problem that Pinterest temporarily blocked all pins from the entire HubPages site.
 Don't do it.
 You don't help yourself, or anyone else for that matter, with blatant self-promotion.